 I was able to learn the basics with this setup, and pull shots that my palate was extremely impressed with, and I was able to texture milk to make milkies that I was incredibly happy with.

-Integrated mill espresso coffee machines
+Integrated grinder espresso coffee machines

-Often mistaken for bean to cup machines, having an integrated coffee mill doesn’t make them bean to cup machines, they’re home barista espresso coffee machines with integrated grinders.
+Often mistaken for bean to cup machines, having an integrated mill doesn’t make them bean to cup machines, they’re home barista espresso coffee machines with integrated grinders.

 Check Price – Amazon UKCheck Price – Sage Appliances

-Those obvious reasons being the price point (given that it includes the coffee mill) the amount of great reviews you’ll find online for it, and the well known brand name.
+Those obvious reasons being the price point (given that it includes the mill) the amount of great reviews you’ll find online for it, and the well known brand name.

-The Express is the lowest cost of the three machines in the range, and for the cost (especially the cost you can get it at when there’s a deal on offer) I think the Barista Express offers wonderful value for money, although I have to be honest and say I’d stump up the extra hundred quid for the Pro, which I’ll discuss shortly.
+The Express is the lowest cost of the three machines in the range, and for the cost (especially the cost you can get it at when there’s a deal on offer) I think the Barista Express offers wonderful value for money, although I have to be honest and say I’d stump up the extra hundred quid for the Pro, which I’ll speak about shortly.

 A quick word on the deals – Sage sometimes give me discount codes to share with my fellow coffee botherers (my term for my loyal coffeeblog readers), so if you’re thinking of buying a Sage machine, click here to join my “Brew Time” mailing list, and then drop me an email, if I have a code I’ll email it to you.